Simbiat/Cron/README.md

 (new Cron\TaskInstance())->settingsFromArray($settings)->add();
 ```

-`$task` is mandatory name of the task.
+1. `$task` is mandatory name of the task.

-`$arguments` are optional arguments, that will be passed to the function.
+2. `$arguments` are optional arguments, that will be passed to the function.
 Needs to be either pure array or JSON encoded array of values, that can be expanded (`...` operator).
 Stored in database as JSON or empty string and limited to `VARCHAR(255)` (due to MySQL limitations).
 Also supports special string `"$cronInstance"` (when JSON encoded, that is) that will be replaced by task instance value, when run (useful, when you need multiple instances, and need to offset their processing logic).

-`$instance` is optional instance number (or ID if you like).
+3. `$instance` is optional instance number (or ID if you like).
 By default, it is `1`.
 This is useful, if you want to create multiple instances for the same task with same arguments, which you want to run in parallel, when possible.

-`$frequency` governs how frequent (in seconds) a task is supposed to be run.
+4. `$frequency` governs how frequent (in seconds) a task is supposed to be run.
 If set to `0`, it will mean that the task instance is one-time, thus it will be removed from schedule (not from list of tasks) after successful run.

-`$message` is an optional custom message to be shown, when running in SSE mode.
+5. `$message` is an optional custom message to be shown, when running in SSE mode.

-`$dayofmonth` is an optional array of integers, that limits days of a month on which a task can be run.
+6. `$dayofmonth` is an optional array of integers, that limits days of a month on which a task can be run.
 It is recommended to use it only with `$frequency` set to `86400` (1 day), because otherwise it can cause unexpected shifts and delays.
 Needs to be either pure array or JSON encoded array of values, that can be expanded (`...` operator).
 Stored in database as JSON string and limited to `VARCHAR(255)`.

-`$dayofweek` is an optional array of integers, that limits days of a week on which a task can be run.
+7. `$dayofweek` is an optional array of integers, that limits days of a week on which a task can be run.
 It is recommended to use it only with `$frequency` set to `86400` (1 day), because otherwise it can cause unexpected shifts and delays.
 Needs to be either pure array or JSON encoded array of values, that can be expanded (`...` operator).
 Stored in database as JSON string and limited to `VARCHAR(60)`.
+8. `enabled` whether a task instance is enabled (and run as per schedule) or not.
+Used only when creating new instances.

-`system` whether a task can be removed by this class or not.
+9. `system` whether a task instance can be removed by this class or not.
+Used only when creating new instances.

-`nextrun` time to schedule next run of the task instance.
+10. `nextrun` time to schedule next run of the task instance.
 If not passed during creation of the task instance, will schedule it for current time, which will allow you run it right away.

 Same as with `Task` class it is also possible to load settings from DB while creating the object: